gep13/gep13/input/blog/bull-riding-at-the-saddledome.md

 Title: Bull Riding at the SaddleDome
 Published: 12/6/2008
 Tags:
-- Bull Riding
+- bull riding
-- Calgary
+- calgary
 ---

 As part of the Global Petroleum Show which is going on in Calgary this week, there was a Professional Bull Riding event at the Saddledome last night.
 I went along with another guy from the office, and had a great time!!!!